Naveendharma1611/Pythonstarts/README.md

 # Pythonstarts
-From Today we have to post a python work on
+From Today we have to post a python work on GITHUB